Nitinsoni03062024/Nitin.soni/_posts/2014-3-6-Basix-Linux-Shell-Scripting.md

   And if we are run shell scripting file. and We should always know that when we create a shell scripting file, the file must have excution permissions to - - run it. we can run with help of .coredge OR sh .coredge these are tools are available in the market for automate the task Shell/Bash Scripting and Ansible for automate task

+> **What is Kernel ? **

+• Kernel is an heart of Linux OS.
+• The Linux kernel is the main component of a Linux operating system (OS) and is the core interface between a computer's hardware and its processes.
+• It is an interface between Application and computer hardware as well as shell.
+• It manages resource of Linux OS.
+Resources means facilities available in Linux.
+• Kernel decides who will use this resource, for how long and when.
+• It runs your programs (or set up to execute binary files).
+• The kernel acts as an intermediary between the computer hardware and various programs/application/shel

 > **What is Data Wrangling ?**